-A study published in the summer of 2011 finds that 8 percent of American children under the age of 18 have one or more food allergies.
+A study published the summer of 2011 finds that 8 percent of American children under the age of 18 have one or more food allergies.
 That means 5.9 million kids across the U.S. are at risk food-allergic reactions.
 That 8 percent finding is considerably higher than previously known.

 Earlier prevalence estimates that have found the range of food allergies as high as 8 percent in children under age 3, but more in the range of 4 percent for older children.